 Use faith and positivity to keep your spirits up.
 Seriously, it matters.
 Your performance will get a boost.
 Other troops will appreciate you.
 And, needless to say, a perpetual black cloud over your head does nothing for the Christian witness.

 6. Give your best.

 You’re not here for the college money.
-You’re here to serve your country.
+You’re here to serve.

 There are three entities you should be mindful of at all times.
 First and highest is God: “Whatever you do, do it enthusiastically, as something done for the Lord and not for men” (Colossians 3:23).
 Don’t be that Christian in your shop or unit who tries hard to share their faith but sucks at the job.
-Diligence, excellence, and enthusiasm are a head-turner of a witness to military-minded people.
+Diligence and excellence are head-turners for soldiers.